WillK13/willk13/README.md

 ## About me:
-I am a passionate developer from the NYC metro area with years of experience currently studying at Tufts University.
+I am a passionate developer from the NYC metro area with years of programming experience currently studying at Tufts University.
 I worked at a venture capital crypto fund and taught kids how to program in HTML/CSS and Js.
 I also have several years of research experience.

 ## My languages:
 <div>